 There is a strange misconception going around that people working in Agile software development don’t consider risks, or don’t manage risk, or don’t take risk seriously.
 This is in fact quite false.
 This article will attempt to clear up the relationship between agile and risk management.

-A lot of them probably feel that Agile projects are crazy cowboys because they spend very little time doing those things, so probably have no clear understanding of what risks they face.
+A lot of them probably feel that Agile methodology projects (e.g. Scrum or Kanban) are crazy cowboys because they spend very little time doing those things, so probably have no clear understanding of what risks they face.
 I would disagree with this position.
 The difference is in the approach: manage risk versus de-risk.

 The approach for agile and risk management is quite simple: remove risks.

 The idea is to increase information and reduce risk from the beginning.
 The waterfall approach means you don’t get much information until very late.
 At which point change is difficult and expensive and carries more risk.

 As you can see, information tends to arrive very late in the project cycle.
 This is due to late integration of code, late cycles of system testing, and late and once-off delivery of functionality.
 This means risk is piled up until late in the project, where it may be difficult or impossible to do anything about issues that come up.

 While the agile approach looks more like this: